SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 - You can create local classes, for example, in the [CCIMP include](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenccimp_glosry.htm) (*Local Types* tab in ADT) of a [class pool](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenclass_pool_glosry.htm).
 - Local classes are used in their own ABAP program.
 While dynamic access beyond program boundaries is possible, it is not recommended.
-- The cheat sheet's focus is on global classes.
-Local classes are also mentioned in the [friendship](#friendship) section.
+- In the cheat sheet, local classes are used in several sections, particularly for self-contained examples that require multiple classes.

 The following snippet shows the skeleton of local class declaration.
-- It does not specify any class options after `DEFINITION`.
 - The `PUBLIC` addition makes a class a global class in the class library.
-Not possible in the context of local classes.
+This is not possible for local classes.
 - It does not specify `CREATE ...`.
 Note that `CREATE PUBLIC` is the default, which means that not specifying any `CREATE ...` addition makes the class implicitly specified with `CREATE PUBLIC`.
+- More additions are possible.
+They are covered in the following sections.

 ``` abap
 "Declaration part